 With record amounts of investment in education in the coming years a provision for updating our reading resources needs to be made.
 Australia’s literacy rates are poor, and trending downwards (PISA 2015).
-The Australian Bureau of Statistics, 2011-2012 Programme for the International Assessment of Adult Competencies demonstrated that nearly 44% of Australians aged 15-74 years are functionally illiterate – they cannot engage in activities in which literacy is required for effective functioning of their group and community and also for enabling them to continue to use reading, writing and calculation for their own and the community’s development.
+The Australian Bureau of Statistics, 2011-2012 Programme for the International Assessment of Adult Competencies demonstrated that nearly 44% of Australians aged 15-74 years are functionally illiterate – they cannot engage in activities in which literacy is required for effective functioning of their group and community and therefore can’t to use reading, writing and calculation for their own and the community’s development.

-Australia’s leading reading researchers agree and their views are shared below.
-We want to see every child starting school in 2018 to have decodable readers in every reception classroom; to be built upon each year until we have decodable readers in all reception to year 2 classes in the state.
+Australia’s leading reading researchers agree regarding the use of decodable readers and their views are shared below.
+We want to see every child starting school in 2018 to have decodable readers in every reception classroom; to be built upon each year until we have decodable readers in all reception to Year 2 classes in the state.

 Why SA needs decodable readers: